 Are not included in the room - they have to be brought with you or bought in the caretakers office.

 If you would like to cancel your rental contract before the end of the contract, then you must submit a written notice of termination to the residence management.
 Cancellation deadlines can be found in the General Rental Conditions, point 14.
 If you do not cancel according to deadlines then you are obligated to pay rent until a further lease has been secured.

 Rents are 'all inclusive': all costs are included in the rent, and there are no utility bills.

 Rent payments are made monthly via SEPA direct debit transfer.
-You will need a German bank account for this.
+You will need a German or an european bank account for this, that takes part in the SEPA-direct debit procedure.
 You can pay rent in cash in exceptional cases, but this will incur a fee.
 The notice board in your residence will provide more information about fees.
-Payment in cash is accepted either in the ServiceCenter at Uniplatz, the InfoCafé International in the central canteen or at the main paypoint.
+Payment in cash is accepted either in the ServiceCenter at Uniplatz, the InfoCafé International in the central canteen or at the main paypoint in Marstallhof.

 Students with limited financial resources (e.g. BAföG) can apply for a remission.

 Should there be any damages or deficiencies in your room, your kitchen or your bathroom, it is important that you report them to us as soon as possible so we can fix them and so that there won’t be any further damages and costs.

 Please use the following link to report any damage: https://serv4studs.net/stwhd/